 “We saw this unusual commercial opportunity where we could produce a product that really solved a consumer problem.”

-Last year, GrowUp’s Unbeleafable brand became the first-ever salad range grown by a vertical farm in the UK stocked in Tesco.
+Last year, GrowUp’s fastest-growing salad brand, Unbeleafable brand became the first-ever salad range grown by a vertical farm in the UK stocked in Tesco.
 Given that the UK imports around 90% of its salad through winter, this was a breakthrough moment for the homegrown, year-round product with longer-lasting leaves.

 “The powerful thing for me is developing a brand which people are engaging with and starting to trust,” says Hofman, who is also chief brand officer.
 “There aren’t a lot of brands in produce as historically it’s been impossible to guarantee the quality and reliability of the product.
 But we can deliver utility and consistency year round.”